 There are only 3 reasons NSC should be out-to-date on your PC.

-- You have a VERY old version that hasn’t been properly updated by Steam in a long time (perhaps because you haven’t played the game in a while), therefore you need to use the “reset NSC” method described on the previous page.
+- You have a VERY old version that hasn’t been properly updated by Steam in a long time (perhaps because you haven’t played the game in a while), therefore you need to use the “reset NSC” method described on this page.

 - You have subscribed to an available beta via Steam.
 NSC only supports the latest public version of Stellaris, therefore, any betas would say “out-of-date” because NSC is supporting the public version one number behind.
 Some betas are compatible with NSC, others are not.
 If you have a beta that doesn’t work with NSC, please wait until it is released publicly.